yatoufah/test/tw-dataeng-home-assignment/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is the step of ETL that I used:

-1. Extract
+1. Extract (extract.py)

 &nbsp;&nbsp;&nbsp;&nbsp;Extract stage is used to extract data from data sources.
 Because in this database we only have one format of data, therefore I only use pandas library to extract data from csv into data frame and return that data frame.
+Note that the file path is at my local machine.

-2. Transform
+2. Transform (transform.py)

 &nbsp;&nbsp;&nbsp;&nbsp;In this transform stage, I used python to transform data to what I need, what I did is:

-    - I remove the unnecessary columns.
-In this case I only used the column [Continent, Country, and the last column of the file].
-    - Remove missing values from the dataset using .dropna() function from pandas
-    - Because the data type of the last column is float and has many number after comma, then I transform to round up the value therefore the value only has 2 number after comma
-    - After transform the values of the last column I create new data frame for transformed column and replace the old column with the new transformed column
+    - Convert 'active_date' column to datetime
+    - Calculate the longest streak for each user
+    - Find the top workspace for each user
+    - Calculate the longest streak for each user.
+Then merge the top workspace and longest streak data.

-3. Load
+3. Load (main.py)

 &nbsp;&nbsp;&nbsp;&nbsp;Load stage is used to load the data that has been transformed to the data warehouse or database.
 In this case I used PostgreSQL with docker image that I will explain more later in docker section.
 I used psycopg2 to help me connect python with PostgreSQL.
 Not just that, I also used argparse to help me create command arguments in python therefore, I can input csv file, database name, host name, username, password, and port of PostgreSQL flexibly.
+At the end, we have the table in the step transform to populate into the PostgresSQL warehouse.

+4. Test dataset (test.py)
+&nbsp;&nbsp;&nbsp;&nbsp; At the stage, we want to add an integration test to the project that runs the ETL pipeline using the given sample input file `data/activity.csv` and writes it to PostgreSQL.
+Assert values of `longest_streak` and `top_workspace` for `user_id=5bfd0e8d472bcf0009a1014d`.
+So I prepare a copy of the main.py to test.py which populate the user_activity_test table into PostgresSQL warehouse.
+In the other hand, I also tried another way, that write the result of the target SQL query to PostgreSQL using the psql command within a Docker container from command line.
+Follow the step 13 below, inside the pgcli prompt, you can run your SQL query and write the query result to a file named "output.txt"

 # How To Use